 What about those bulky winter clothes?

-I’ve taken several European trips in Nov/Dec and it was chilly.
+I’ve taken several European trips in Nov/Dec when the weather was chilly.
 It’s not as easy to travel light when it’s freezing outside and you need a warm, toasty coat.
-I’m spoiled living in Los Angeles and start to freeze when the temperature drops under 50.

 One thing I learned is to NEVER pack bulky sweaters or wool coats.
 One big sweater fills up an entire suitcase?
 Instead, I bring a nylon down jacket that will squish into a small bag if needed.
-For extra warmth, silk undershirts are wonderful because they don’t take up space in your luggage but more importantly, don’t add bulk to your figure.
+For extra warmth, silk undershirts are wonderful because they don’t take up space in your luggage but more importantly, don’t add bulk to your figure when you are taking photos.

 When it’s cold it’s all about your jacket